walidaun/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 ![Geolog_Image](Results.png)

 This project demonstrates the tried and proven techniques as described by Phillips1 et al. used in the characterization of most Arab D reservoirs in Saudi Arabia.
 Permeability, Petrophysical Rock Types (PRT), Capillary Pressure and modeled saturations are all estimated or calculated in order to characterize this complex carbonate reservoirs, and Clerke’s2 Arab D Rosetta Stone core analysis database is used as the calibration data.
 These calibration data are from Ed Clerke’s Rosetta Stone, Arab-D carbonate dataset from Ghawar field.
 This is a very special carbonate dataset.
 Clerke randomly selected the final calibration data from 1,000’s of core plugs for the final data set, and these Rosetta Stone data cover the full range in poro-perm space and Petrophysical Rock Types (PRTs) observed in the Arab D reservoir.
-For each sample Clerke acquired High Pressure Mercury Injection (HPMI) data and fit the capillary pressure curves using a Thomeer hyperbola (see Figure 1) created from the Initial Displacement Pressure (Pdi), curvature term Gi that relates to the variability of pore throats and Bulk Volume Occupied (BVocci) that is related to the Pore Volume of each pore system i.
+For each sample Clerke acquired High Pressure Mercury Injection (HPMI) data and fit the capillary pressure curves using a Thomeer hyperbola (see Altair Plot of Capillary Pressure curves) created from the Initial Displacement Pressure (Pdi), curvature term Gi that relates to the variability of pore throats and Bulk Volume Occupied (BVocci) that is related to the Pore Volume of each pore system i.
 For this Arab D reservoir, most rock types have a dual pore system and some rock types have up to 3 pore systems.

 This workflow and processing is suggested to the user to interrogate, process, interpret and model the petrophysical properties of a typical Arab D carbonate reservoir using Clerke’s Arab D Rosetta Stone Carbonate database as calibration data.
 The workflow consists of the following:

-### Workflow:
+### Suggested Arab D Carbonate Workflow:
-1) Interrogate the well log and Rosetta Stone calibration data using python’s Altair all driven from a Geolog Launcher.
+1) Interrogate the Well Log data and Rosetta Stone calibration data using python’s Altair all driven from a Geolog Module Launcher.

-  Altair Used to Interrogate the Well log data in Geolog:
+##### Altair Used to Interrogate the Well log data in Geolog:

 ![Geolog_Image](Geolog20_ArabD.gif)

-  Altair used to Interrogate the Rosetta Stone Thomeer Capillary Pressure curves and Petrophysical Rock Types (PRTs):
+##### Altair used to Interrogate the Rosetta Stone Thomeer Capillary Pressure curves and Petrophysical Rock Types (PRTs):

 ![Geolog_Image](geolog_altair_thomeer.gif)